-School Site Council (SSC) - Our School Site Council meets monthly and is comprised of parents, staff, and the principal.
+School Site Council (SSC) - Each school has a School Site Council that meets monthly and is comprised of parents, staff, and the principal.
 The School Site Council makes decisions for the school through the development and implementation of the Comprehensive School Plan for Student Achievement.
 The SSC approves categorical budget expenditures focused on improving student achievement.